pjaudiomv/chuck-sms/README.md

 4) Add the twilio account sid and auth token info to `index.php`.
 5) Upload everything to a server for hosting.
 6) Provision a new phone number.
-7) Point the webhook to your https://your-web-server/chuck.php.
+7) Point the voice and sms webhook to your https://your-web-server/chuck.php.
 HTTP POST should be the method used.
 8) `$keyword` is the trigger word that sends quote.